huibinshen/fingerid/README.md

 - Fingerprints generation and compound database retrieval are delegated to user.
 - Cleaning of the MS/MS spectra is delegated to user.
-- Merge of the MS/MS spectra us delegated to user.
+- Merge of the MS/MS spectra is delegated to user.
 - Fragmentation tree information is added in the input by kernel and multiple kernel learning.